Chi Gung / Qi Gong in Basingstoke and Caversham for Beginners

 As these are ongoing Chi Gung classes rather than a 'Chi Gung Course', new starters are welcome to join at any time.
-Please contact us for further information.
+Please email me for further information or call 01189701781.
 You must be over 18 to join in the Chi Gung class.

 What to Expect at Your Chi Gung ClassPlease wear whatever clothes you feel comfortable in and which don't restrict your movement.
 Ideally, shoes should be soft and flexible with thin, flat soles, but trainers or even socks are fine to start with.

 Depending on your individual capability, Chi Gung can be done either standing or sitting, and part of the class always involves some sitting exercises.
 Chi Gung differs completely from a standard 'western' exercise class.
 The intention in Chi Gung is to de-stress your system, not to push it to the limit and stress yourself more!
 The golden rule in Chi Gung is never to work at more than 70% of your mental, physical and energetic capacity.
 Any time during the class, you are free to stop the exercise you are doing, sit down, walk around, have some water, in fact anything that YOU need to do.
 If you have any questions or concerns you would like to discuss before coming to your first Chi Gung class, please phone (01189701781) or email me.